GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/ex1_gsaoiim_offsetsky_cmdline.rst

     [calibs]
     databases = ${path_to_my_data}/gsaoiimg_tutorial/playground/cal_manager.db get store

+The ``[calibs]`` section tells the system where to put the calibration database and how to name it.
+Here we use ``cal_manager.db`` to match what was used in the pre-v3.1 version of DRAGONS, but you can now set the name of the database to what suits your needs and preferences.

-This simply tells the system where to put the calibration database, the database that will keep track of the processed calibrations we are going to send to it.
-The ``store`` option in the database line above indicates that calibrations will be automatically added to the database as they are produced, without having to explicitly add them to the database by running ``caldb add``.
+That database will keep track of the processed calibrations that we are going to send to it.
+With the "get" and "store" options, the database will be used by DRAGONS to automatically *get* matching calibrations and to automatically *store* master calibrations that you produce.
+If you remove the "store" option you will have to ``caldb add`` your calibration product yourself (like what needed to be done in DRAGONS v3.0).

 .. note:: The tilde (``~``) in the path above refers to your home directory.
    Also, mind the dot in ``.dragons``.